Home

 Whilst there may have been some reduction in the apparent cavalier wastefulness among fox Hunts of their hounds at both ends of the age spectrum since 1984, this seems unlikely to account for such a large variation, even allowing for a likely post-ban dip, so it is very hard to know in which statements to place the greater credence.

-In 2004, the House of Commons All Party Group on Animal Welfare [APGAW] report on the welfare of hounds post ban [which severely overestimated the impact it would have on Hunts] cited canine behaviour and welfare experts Casey & Blackwell as having concluded that 3,412 fox hound pups were born annually in the UK, giving an average of around 19 per Hunt, though the source and derivation of this conclusion is unknown to me.
+In 2004, the House of Commons All Party Group on Animal elfare [APGAW] report on the welfare of hounds post ban [which severely overestimated the impact it would have on Hunts] cited canine behaviour and welfare experts Casey & Blackwell as having concluded that 3,412 fox hound pups were born annually in the UK, giving an average of around 19 per Hunt, though the source and derivation of this conclusion is unknown to me.

 The APGAW report also asserted that 'For ethical reasons, the Group believes that no healthy dog should be put down unless absolutely all other options have been exhausted.'
 I believe most people would agree with this sentiment and, hopefully, all of those who purport to be 'dog lovers.'.